WSDOT/BridgeLink/Readme.md

 3. Clone the repository into **drive letter**:/ARP/ and create an environment variable ARPDIR to this folder.

 4. Obtain and install the Stingray ObjectiveGrid product from Perforce (https://www.perforce.com/products/stingray).
 Several of the BridgeLink plug-in applications use this grid control product in the UI since a suitable open source grid control has not been identified.
+A do-nothing proxy for the  ObjectiveGrid control is available WBFL.
+This proxy enables full BridgeLink suite builds without the ObjectiveGrid control.
+The proxy does not simulate grid functionality, it simply provides dummy classes and methods to enable builds.
+Accessing windows and dialogs that utilize the ObjectiveGrid control will not function properly and may crash.
+See WBFL for details on building the BridgeLink suite without ObjectiveGrid.

+## Registering BridgeLink Plug-in Applications
+All BridgeLink applications are plug-ins to the BridgeLink-environment.
+BridgeLink discovers the plug-in applications at runtime using COM Component Categories.

+When running BridgeLink from the Visual Studio development environment, you must register the BridgeLink plug-in applications with RegSvr32.exe.
+Additionally, some BridgeLink plug-in applications themselves have runtime discoverable components.
+One example is PGSuper.
+These components must be registered as well.

+To make life easy, there is a script file in the BridgeLink source code called RegFiles.js.
+The header of this file provides step-by-step instructions for setting up the Visual Studio **Tools > External Tools** feature to register all these components automatically.

+Before starting a debugging session, use the script file to register all of the Debug or Release build components (depending on if you are starting the debugger or just launching the application, respectively).

+If anyone has a better way of automatically registering these components, please implement and send a pull request.

 ## Authors
 This project is jointly developed by the Washington State and Texas Departments of Transportation